Documents can have one or multiple sheets. You can specify the initial size of sheets in the New Document dialog when

 Objects and Sheets

 Each object is associated with some sheet.
 There is no strong linking between sheets and objects.
 Once an object is added on top of a sheet, the object becomes associated with this sheet.
 Then, any time you select that object, the respective sheet becomes activated.

 Later, it will be explained how to rearrange sheets on the canvas.
 When you change the location of a sheet, objects can either move along with it, or they can keep their global position.
 In the former case, all objects that are placed over the sheet completely or partially will move no matter which sheet they belong to.
 After that, all objects that were relocated together with the sheet will belong to this sheet.

 If you choose to move objects together with a sheet, make sure that all of your artwork either moves or stays.
 Otherwise, you can break the design apart.

 The Move artwork with sheet button controls the ability to move objects when you relocate a sheet.
 It is available in the Control panel when the Sheets tool is activated.

 Manage Sheets using the Sheets Panel

 To open the Sheets panel, choose Window > Sheets command from the main menu.

 The Sheets panel lists sheets present in the current document.
 If there are multiple sheets in the document, give them meaningful names to easily differentiate one sheet from another.
-In order to rename a sheet, you should select this sheet by clicking on its name in the list.
-Then click again to enter the editing mode and type a new name.
+In order to rename a sheet, double-click on its name in the list.
+Notice that each sheet has two identifiers.
+In the image above, "Sheet 1" is the name that you can edit.
+To the left from the name, there is the sheet number which is "1" in our case.
+The sheet number cannot be changed.

 The panel lets you add and delete sheets using and buttons correspondingly.
 See the Add and Delete Sheets subsection for more details.